Kettle River Range

-The Kettle River Range, often called the Kettle Range, is the southernmost range of the Monashee Mountains, located in far southeastern British Columbia, Canada and Ferry County, Washington, in the United States.
-Most of the northern half of the range is protected by the Colville National Forest and the southern half of the range is located on the Colville Indian Reservation.
+The Kettle River Range, often called the Kettle Range, is the southernmost range of the Monashee Mountains, located in southeastern British Columbia, Canada and Ferry County, Washington, in the United States.
+Most of the northern half of the range is protected by the Colville National Forest.
+The southern half of the range is located on the Colville Indian Reservation.
 The highest peak is Copper Butte, which reaches 2177 m.
 The range is crossed by Washington State Route 20 at Sherman Pass.

 Geography

 The Kettle River Range encompasses an area of 2700 mi2 and is a subrange of the Monashee Mountains, which in turn form part of the Columbia Mountains.
 The range runs north to south, bordered on the east by the Kettle River and the Columbia River, and on the west by the Kettle River, the Curlew Valley and the San Poil River.
 The mountainous region begins immediately north of the Canada–US border, at Grand Forks, British Columbia, extending 110 miles (177 km) south to the bend of the Columbia River and Lake Roosevelt, formed by Grand Coulee Dam, where it terminates.
 The Okanogan Highlands are adjacent to the range on the west, and the Selkirk Mountains are adjacent on the east.

-The Sherman Pass Scenic Byway runs 40 mi east from the town of Republic, Washington across the center of the Kettle River Range and reaches its highest point at Sherman Pass, 5575 ft, the highest mountain pass open all year in Washington state.
+₭The Sherman Pass Scenic Byway runs 40 mi east from the town of Republic, Washington across the center of the Kettle River Range and reaches its highest point at Sherman Pass, 5575 ft, the highest mountain pass open all year in Washington state.
 The route is named for American Civil War General William Tecumseh Sherman, who crossed the range in 1883.
+Crossing the range to the north is county road 602, which travels over the 4,600 ft Boulder-Deer Creek Pass between Curlew and U.S. Route 395 south of Orient, Washington.
+One pass is present in the southern reach of the mountains, Bridge Creek Pass between Highway 21 and Inchelium.